-That leaves Meloni – whose brand of far-right nationalism has largely aligned with Trump’s worldview – in a tight spot, balancing between pleasing her powerful ally and fighting back against measures that are at risk of decimating her country’s export-reliant economy.
+Regardless of the rate, the escalating trade fight leaves Meloni — whose brand of right-wing nationalism has largely aligned with Trump’s worldview — in a tight spot, balancing between pleasing her powerful ally and fighting back against measures that are at risk of decimating her country’s export-reliant economy.

-With exports totaling €626 billion, according to a 2023 Italian Trade Agency report, the manufacturing nation stands to be the EU’s second hardest-hit country after Germany, if tariffs enter into force.
-The US is Italy’s top export destination outside of the EU, with up to 10.7% of products across sectors sold there each year, estimates from Confindustria show.
+With exports totalling €626 billion, according to a 2023 Italian Trade Agency report, the manufacturing nation stands to be the EU’s second hardest-hit country after Germany.
+The US is Italy’s top export destination outside of the EU, with up to 10.7% of products across sectors sold there each year, estimates from Italian industry association Confindustria show.

 "Replacing the US is unthinkable because they are the first export country outside the EU," Barbara Cimmino, Confindustria's vice president, told The Parliament.
 She added that Italy’s best bet to navigate potential US tariffs would be to strengthen trade with other countries from the Mercosur and Gulf regions.

-Still, Meloni, who leads the far-right Brothers of Italy party, insisted last week that Trump’s trade policies don’t pose a conflict for relations with Washington.
-“My priority is always the Italian national interest, and I believe it’s in the Italian national interest to avoid any divisions with the West,’’ she told a national television program.
+Still, Meloni, who leads the far-right Brothers of Italy party, insisted in March that Trump’s trade policies don’t pose a conflict for relations with Washington.
+“My priority is always the Italian national interest, and I believe it’s in the Italian national interest to avoid any divisions with the West,’’ she told a national television programme.

 But for Nathalie Tocci, director of the Istituto Affari Internazionali think tank, Meloni is facing a textbook example of the “sovereigntist contradiction.”
 Tocci pointed out that “there’s a strong ideological convergence with the MAGA movement” and Meloni’s party.
 But she added that Italy's economic interests are not compatible with those of a Trump-led US that's pushing for ‘Buy American.’